Tennessee Safe Routes to School State Network

 "The Safe Routes to School program integrates health, safety, traffic relief, and environmental awareness, all under one umbrella," said Commissioner Schroer.
 "Funds may be used for infrastructure projects and non-infrastructure activities that directly support increased safety and conveniences for students to walk and bike to and from school."

-Since 2005, the Safe Routes to School grants have funded improvement projects at 138 schools across Tennessee.
-View a complete listing of the 2007, 2008, 2009, 2010 and 2012 award recipients.
+Since 2005, the Safe Routes to School grants have funded $16 million in improvement projects at 138 schools across Tennessee.
+View a complete listing of the 2007, 2008, 2009,2010 and 2012 award recipients.
 Visit the Tennessee Safe Routes to School program website for more information.

 State Advisory Committee